-CSGO2ASIA: So what you’re saying is, if all else stays the same, then we’ve pretty much reached the ceiling of Asian CS for now?
+CSGO2ASIA: So what you’re saying is, if all else stays the same.
+Then we’ve pretty much reached the ceiling of Asian CS for now?

 StrykerX: Pretty much, yeah.
-I mean, the only thing that might change it is if we bring in more and more foreign talents this side.
+I mean, the only thing that might change it is if we bring in more and more foreign talents.
 Coaches, managers, I think if we brought in players from the West here that wouldn’t really help, in fact, those players will probably get worse, hahaha.
 I think coaches coming in to teach would make a huge difference, as long as the players keep an open mind and are willing to learn.